ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/postgresql.md

 INSERT Queries on PostgreSQL side run as `COPY "table_name" (field1, field2, ... fieldN) FROM STDIN` inside PostgreSQL transaction with auto-commit after each `INSERT` statement.

 PostgreSQL Array types converts into ClickHouse arrays.

-Be careful in PostgreSQL an array data created like type_name[] may contain multi-dimensional arrays of different dimensions in different rows in same column, but in ClickHouse only allows multi-dimensional arrays of the same count of dimension in all rows in same column in table.
+Be careful in PostgreSQL an array data type column like Integer[] may contain arrays of different dimensions in different rows, but in ClickHouse it is only allowed to have multidimensional arrays of the same dimension in all rows.

 **Returned Value**

 A table object with the same columns as the original PostgreSQL table.

 !!! info "Note"
     In the `INSERT` query to distinguish table function `postgresql(...)` from table name with column names list you must use keywords `FUNCTION` or `TABLE FUNCTION`.
 See examples below.

 **Examples**